 The collection represents the history and historical changes of the University of Minnesota School of Nursing.
 These items are arranged, documented and identified by topic, time sequence, and individuals involved.
 Items will be made accessible by contacting the Associate Development Officer in the Office of Development and Alumni Relations.

 The Heritage Committee consults and works with Anderson Library Archives, the Densford Center and the Wangensteen Library (rare book collections) regarding the collection and location of the School of Nursing historical information.
 Visual historical items, books, photographs, papers (scrapbooks, news articles, etc.) media (slides, tapes, videos, films), awards, uniforms and other artifacts are donated to the History Center collection or directly to the University of Minnesota archives.
 Written historical documents, Deans’ papers, faculty papers, project reports, records of programs, bulletins, research papers and other materials significant to the history of the school are sent directly to the Anderson Library University Archives.
 The Heritage Committee maintains a master list of nursing items in the Anderson Library Archives.
 A master list of items maintained in the History Center is shared with the Anderson Archives.

 The Heritage Committee makes decisions about the disposition of donations.
-When possible, donors complete the Heritage Committee Acquisitions/Donor form.

 Criteria for Accepting Donations

 The following are general criteria used by the Heritage Committee for accepting donations:

 - Program pamphlets, flyers, yearbooks related to the School of Nursing.

 - Items related to the individual's experience with the School of Nursing.

 - Items published by the faculty, alumni, and students and related to nursing.